 - Ethical considerations in professional conduct.

-- Understanding and knowledge of how to teach and develop curriculum for varied settings.
+- How to teach and develop curriculum for varied settings.

 Beyond the classroom